Four Reasons Why Manchester United Erred by Sacking Jose Mourinho.

-It was always going to be a big challenge replacing one of the most successful managers of European football.
-The club was going to enter what had been uncharted waters for 30 years - the hunt for the right successor.
-The past 5 years have proved that finding the right manager to provide continuity for the glory days brought by sir Alex Ferguson is no simple task.
+It was always going to be a challenge replacing one of the most successful managers of European football, and the past 5 years have proved that finding the right manager to provide continuity for the glory days brought by sir Alex Ferguson is no simple task.

-In my opinion the leadership, at Manchester united made an error when they decided to sack Jose Mourinho, and I will explain.
+The leadership, at Manchester United, made an error when they decided to sack Jose Mourinho and this article explains why...

-On one side, there was agitation to play football in what many fans refer to as the Manchester united way (which to me is the Alex Ferguson way).
-Then there was wining trophies and grooming young talent.
-This has brought clouding in understanding what Manchester united is about.
+On one side, there was agitation to play football in what many fans refer to as the Manchester United way (which to me is the Alex Ferguson way).
+Then there was winning trophies and grooming young talent.
+This has brought clouding in understanding what Manchester United is about.

-In my understanding, Manchester united is about playing good football and being among the dominant footballing forces in Europe, by winning major trophies.
+Manchester United is about playing good football and being among the dominant footballing forces in Europe, by winning major trophies.

-Jose Mourinho was the best manager for that task and the enormous job of rebuilding.
+Jose Mourinho was the best manager for the enormous job of rebuilding while competing with the best at the same time.
 He had proved in his first season, that he knew how to win.
 Glimpses of good football had been seen at the beginning of his second season.
 He simply needed time to consolidate.

-According to the evening standard, some of the reasons given for firing Mourinho included the style of play, failure to progress on the pitch and lack of development of young players.
-This to me was an error in analysis.
+According to the evening standard, some of the reasons for sacking Mourinho included the style of play, failure to progress on the pitch, and lack of development of young players.
+This was clearly an error in analysis.

 Developing young players.

-Manchester united leadership failed to realize a crucial aspect of progress in developing young players that was being fronted my Jose Mourinho, which is building a team with a foundation of discipline, character and maturity.
+Manchester united leadership failed to realize a crucial aspect of progress in developing young players that was being fronted by Jose Mourinho, which is building a team with a foundation of discipline, character, and maturity.
 The manager was not supported to exert his authority.
-This is detrimental to the development of young players, and long-term progress of the team.
+This is detrimental to the development of young players, and the long-term stability of the team.

-Mourinho trusted Rashford with more playing time than any other manager has trusted a similar youngster.
-But in addition, he helped develop Mctominay, Jesse Lingard, Luke Shaw and Anthony Martial into mature players.
+Mourinho trusted Rashford with more playing time than any other manager had trusted a similar youngster.
+But in addition, he helped develop Mctominay, Jesse Lingard, Luke Shaw, and Anthony Martial into mature players.

-Manchester united failed to appreciate the progress he was making in getting maturity and strong mentality out of the players.
-Anthony martial and Luke Shaw are the perfect example of the work he was doing.
-But Manchester united fans chose to label it as negativity, and the board succumbed.
+Manchester United failed to appreciate the progress he was making in getting maturity and a strong mentality out of the players.
+Anthony Martial and Luke Shaw are the perfect examples of the work he was doing.
+But Manchester United fans chose to label it as negativity, and the board succumbed.

-As far as playing style is concerned, it is said that Mourinho’s united weren’t exhibiting the united way of playing, (as I pointed out, in my opinion this refers to the Fergie way).
-In firing Mourinho, they chose this way of playing over building a strong team.
+It is said that Mourinho’s United wasn’t exhibiting the united way of playing.
+In firing Mourinho, they chose an elusive style of playing, over building a strong team.

 He was showing more belief in his attacking players, and a willingness to play good football.
-It just needed time to mature, and the players to approache it with a positive attitude.
+He just needed time and the right attitude from the players.

-The Manchester united way in my understanding is to win.
-Manchester united has never been a team that played the prettiest soccer in England or Europe.
-What made them a standout force under Alex Ferguson was their speed on the counter attack and in the flanks.
+The Manchester united way is to win.
+They've never been a team that played the prettiest soccer in England or Europe.
+What made them a standout force under Alex Ferguson was their speed on the counter-attack and in the flanks.